How selling gold from Morpeth by post works

 Morpeth: the town, and the items posted to us from it

-Morpeth is the county market town of Northumberland, set on a loop of the River Wansbeck, with a long-standing agricultural-trade role.
+Morpeth is the county town of Northumberland, set on a loop of the River Wansbeck, with a long-standing agricultural-trade role.
+It is a settled market town serving the surrounding district, with the household gold of generations in its homes.
+Morpeth residents sell gold and silver by post, UK-wide, with no shop visit needed.

 A Morpeth parcel, from the NE postcode to the assay bench